apache/aurora/docs/reference/configuration-tutorial.md

 Note: Be sure the extracted code archive has an executable.

+## Getting Environment Variables Into The Sandbox

+Every time a process is forked the Thermos executor checks for the existence of the `.thermos_profile` file, if the `.thermos_profile` file exists it will be sourced.
+You can utilize this process to pass environment variables to the sandbox.

+An example for this Process is:

+    setup_env = Process(
+      name = 'setup'
+      cmdline = '''cat <<EOF > .thermos_profile
+                   export RESULT=hello
+                   EOF'''
+    )

+    read_env = Process(
+      name = 'read'
+      cmdline = 'echo $RESULT'
+    )

 ## Defining Task Objects

 Tasks are handled by Mesos.
 A task is a collection of processes that